 What if you build your ideal suburban family home and then realise it’s not so ideal?

-What if you build your ideal suburban family home and the realise it’s not so ideal?
+What if you build your ideal suburban family home and then realise it’s not so perfect?

-Morgan and Duncan built a new family home in a new subdivision and it was meant to have everything; four bedrooms, two bathrooms, two living, all new and shiny - this is the dream many families pursue, right?
+Morgan and Duncan built a new family home in a new subdivision, and it was meant to have everything: four bedrooms, a home theatre, two bathrooms, and a double garage.
+It was all new and shiny, which is the dream many families pursue, right?

 But it didn’t feel like a dream.
 While all the boxes had been ticked on paper, the house didn’t feel like a forever home to them.
-So, they sold their new family home and bough a 150 year old, tiny, wonky, cottage on a large leafy block in Bungendore.
+So, they sold their new family home and bought a >100-year-old, tiny, wonky cottage on a large leafy block in Bungendore.
 A move that many would call mad.

-“We’d step outside and the first thing you heard was neighbour’s air-conditioning units,” said Morgan.
-“Here, we walk outside and hear a chorus of birds.”
+“We’d step outside, and the first thing you heard was neighbour’s air-conditioning units,” says Morgan.
+“Here, we walk outside and hear a chorus of birds… we love the sense of calm and that it has lived many lives.”

 Even though Morgan was one of the most prepared and capable clients I’ve ever had, I understand that a construction process is incredibly intimidating.
 “I’m not even the alpha for my own dog,” she once joked.
 It was my absolute pleasure to help her connect with the right people and empower her to take the lead on this project.